 These are generated by the Urchin Traffic Monitor which services like Feedburner make use of to provide webmasters with additional traffic related information.

-Take a link like this one, pointing to one of the latest articles on Addictive Tips:
+Take a link like this one, pointing to one of the latest articles on example.com

 More than half of that link is created by Feedburner, and not necessary to open the web page in the browser of choice.

-You can strip the url of the tracking tokens manually if you are a webmaster, but if you are a user who wants to visit a site, it is not really that feasible.
+You can strip the tracking tokens part of the address manually if you are a webmaster, but if you are a user who wants to visit a site, it is not really that feasible.
 While you could copy the web address, paste it into the browser's address, bar, remove all utm_ parameters, before loading the website that you want to visit, it is to time consuming and likely that you will forget to do this from time to time.

-Update: The user script is no longer working.
+Update: The user script does not work anymore.
 We have removed the link to it as a consequence.
-The browser extensions listed below however seem to work just fine.
+The browser extensions listed above however seem to work just fine.

 UTM-Remover is a userscript that removes UTM information from links that you open in the browser automatically.
 All you need to do is install the script, after which it will start doing its magic in the background without your doing.
 The developer notes that the script is configured to run on all Internet sites by default, and asks users to change that if they prefer to use it only for select sites.